nguyenhongson1902/shopee-web-crawler/README.md

 # Shopee Web Crawler

-This is my project to create a bot for the purpose of scraping comments and stars from [Shopee](https://shopee.vn/) products.
-In general, I am going to crawl URLs of categories from the homepage, and then URLs of products from each collected category.
-This project successfully handled the Timeout Exception when loading URLs is crashed, so the crawlers will run stably and not leave out the failed-to-load URLs.
-A database is designed to store all comments, stars as well as URLs.
-All of the code is written in OOP style so that it is easier to handle and develop more features.
+This project aims to create a bot that can scrape comments, stars, and URLs from Shopee products.
+To do this, the bot collects URLs of categories from the homepage, and then URLs of products from each of these categories.
+This project has been designed to handle Timeout Exceptions when loading URLs, ensuring that the crawlers run stably and that no URLs are left out.
+A database has been set up to store the collected comments, stars, and URLs.
+All of the code has been written in an object-oriented programming style in order to make it easier to manage and develop additional features.

 Video Demo: https://youtu.be/eGsTbn_w_Ys